shikha-16/Women-in-Technology/README.md

 12. [Adobe Codiva](https://www.firstnaukri.com/careers/customised/landingpage/adobe/codiva/index.html)
 13. [Visa Code Your Way](https://assessment.hackerearth.com/challenges/hiring/visa-code-your-way-2019/)

 _These links may have expired or may no longer be available when you click on them.
-That is because the events keep getting updated everyear or may have new names/websites.
+That is because the events keep getting updated every year or may have new names/websites.
 If so, a simple google search will yield updated results.
-I request you to kindly update it here as well, if you find such an issue.
+I request you to kindly update it here as well, if you find a new link.
+I am not completely removing any event however, since it may be renewed the next year, so it'll help if you give it a search.
 Let's all help the community grow!_

 ---